algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 - Increase the structure size from $1.17^k$ to $1.17^{k+1}$ using individual `insert`s and measure the time it took.
 - Perform $10^6$ random `lower_bound` queries and measure the time it took.

 We start at the size $10^4$ and end at $10^7$, for around $50$ data points in total.
 We generate the data for both query types uniformly in the $[0, 2^{30})$ range and independently between the stages.
-Since the data generation process allows for repeated keys, we compared against `std::multiset` and `absl::btree_multiset`, although we still refer to them as `std::set` and `absl::btree` for brevity.
+Since the data generation process allows for repeated keys, we compared against `std::multiset` and `absl::btree_multiset`[^absl], although we still refer to them as `std::set` and `absl::btree` for brevity.
 We also enable [hugepages](/hpc/cpu-cache/paging) on the system level for all three runs.

+[^absl]: If you also think that only comparing with Abseil's B-tree is not convincing enough, [feel free](https://github.com/sslotin/amh-code/tree/main/b-tree) to add your favorite search tree to the benchmark.

 <!--